vignan98/Citizen-Data-Science-Platform/README.md

 ## INTRODUCTION 🙋‍♂️

-  * As a Software Engineer at **Ericsson India Global Services** I worked on Complete configuration and Environmental set up of a complex, automated Data Science Application called **DATAIKU** which was onboared under the name **Citizen Data Science Platform**.
+  * As a Software Engineer at **Ericsson India Global Services** I worked on configuring the entire Environmental set up of a complex, automated Data Science Application called **DATAIKU** which was onboared under the name **Citizen Data Science Platform**.
-  * The three instances of the application POC, Sandbox, Production were configured and entire environmental set up was designed and orchestrated on Microsoft Azure & Linux.
+  * Co-ordinated the three instances of the application POC, Sandbox, Production in Microsfot Azure & Linux Environments.
-  * Understanding the application and its design, Configuring Azure VMs, onboarding new features were the primary tasks involved during the installation process
+  * Understanding the application and its design, Configuring Azure VMs, Handling production issues, onboarding new features were the primary tasks involved during the installation process
   * This Application requires knowledge of Data Science, Machine Learning to understand different workflows that were developed to automate the steps in Machine Learning

 ## USE CASE & MY WORK 🖥️
   * Different business teams like Supply, Sourcing, Innovation have their Data in different database instances.
-The primary goal of these business teams is to analyse their data efficiently & Develop a Machine Learning model that would be used for future predictions.
+The primary goal of these business teams is to analyse their data efficiently & develop a Machine Learning model that would cater the needs of different teams
-  * As a part of Application Owners team our duties include understanding the use case,suggesting further steps in onboarding the data from postgresql/Mysql databases & supporting the business teams from Data Cleaning to Model deployment stage.
+  * As a part of Application-owners team our duties include understanding the use case,suggesting further steps in onboarding the data from postgresql/Mysql databases & supporting the business teams from Data Cleaning to Model deployment stage.
-  * Documentation of the entire installation process was carried out to track the progress and install the same application on other instances.
+  * Documentation of the entire installation process was carried out to track the progress and install the same application on different instances.

 ## APPLICATION IN PRODUCTION
-  * Different Security questions regarding Data, visibility of the Data, leakage of data from databases, User controls, admin controls were brainstormed and handled effectively.
+  * Various Security questions regarding Data privacy, visibility of the Data, leakage of data from databases, User controls, admin controls were brainstormed and handled effectively.
   * Once the application was pushed to production, users were onboarded to work on different use case projects.
 The issues related to server Management, log Management, Memory Management were handled efficiently & quickly.
   * The repeated tasks related to Log management, Disk management were automated using bash scripting.
   * Integration of the application with new tools (ex: Tableau) was made after co-ordinating with the vendor team(Dataiku).